To create an effective white paper today, text alone doesn’t cut it.

 So if people can take in the big picture with no effort, why not give it to them?

-After all, most white papers are supposed to help the reader understand an issue, or make a richer mental map of a certain market space.
+After all, most white papers are supposed to help the reader understand an issue, or sketch in a richer mental map of some market space.

 As a white paper writer, it can help to sketch out the big picture you’re trying to convey.